asifriaz26/ElasticSearch/README.md

 2. Update Composer

-    ```update composer
-    update all dependencies to their latest versions based on the version constraints in the `composer.json`
+- Update all dependencies to their latest versions based on the version constraints in the `composer.json` by running composer update command

+    ```update composer command
+      composer update

 ## Configuration